-Child support is an issue for many separated and divorcing parents in Minnesota.
-And for good reason.
-See the U.S. Department of Agriculture’s (USDA) Expenditures by Children on Families 2013 Report.
-It will cost around $245,340 ($304,480 adjusted for projected inflation) to raise a child born in 2013 to the 18th birthday.*
+Child support in Minnesota is an issue for many parents.
+Raising a child can be very expensive.
+For example, see the U.S. Department of Agriculture’s (USDA) Expenditures by Children on Families annual reports.
+It will costs hundreds of thousands of dollars to raise a child to his or her 18th birthday.

 What is Child Support in Minnesota?